metwork-framework/resources/cookiecutter/_{{cookiecutter.repo}}/docs/300-configuration_guide.md

 because of the `debug[DEV]=1` line/variant.

-Now, if you set `PROD` in `/etc/metwork.config` (configuration name), as there is no `debug[PROD]` line/variant, the debug value will failback to the defauldefault value: `0` (in this example).
+Now, if you set `PROD` in `/etc/metwork.config` (configuration name), as there is no `debug[PROD]` line/variant, the debug value will failback to the default value: `0` (in this example).

 #### Inheritance behavior